SuXYIO/declmysys/README.md

 DeclMySys (_Declare My System_), the **simple**, **declarative**, system config manager.

-The **intuitive** way for **geeks**, that drops the redundancy for _production environments_.
+The **intuitive** way for us **geeks**.

-Inspired by _Nix_, lighter than _Nix_.
+The config manager, that is more than _stow_, less than _nix_.

 ### Why

-When it comes to managing system configs, you are basically left with two options:
+When it comes to managing system configs, you are basically left with a few options:

-- **Stow**, the simple yet non-flexible
-- **Nix**, the powerful yet complex
+1. **Writing Scripts By Hand**
+   Well if you really enjoy this and is good at this, then I admire you.
+2. **Stow**
+   Simple, intuitive, the old-school manager, but lacks features we need.
+(If stow can run scripts, I'll be sticking to it.
+The simplicity is really a beauty, made with Unix Philosophy and all)
+3. **YADM & Other Modern Dotfile Managers**
+   While they implemented encryption and stuff, I don't really enjoy them.
+Not denying their work, but in my opinion, some are overly simplified while others are overly complicated.
+What's more, they're not really declarative.
+4. **Nix**
+   Really powerful, yet complicated.

-I mean, _Nix_ did do a great job, but it complicated things for sure.
-It's like using a high-precision laser just for baking bread.
+   Don't get me wrong, _Nix_ did a great job, but it complicated things for sure.
+It's like using a high-precision laser just for baking bread, too much for us who just tinks around our configs.

-After all, _Nix_ is made for _strict reproducibility_, so it has to keep generations and stuff.
+   After all, _Nix_ is made for _strict reproducibility_.
 It's mostly a **production environment** thing.

-Maybe, for us geeks, we don't need _production environment grade_ tools just for our configs.

-It's time to consider using a lighter tool.
+I wish to build a manager, not only limited to dotfiles, but can also describe any detail of your system (via scripts).

+I'm afraid it won't be as intuitive as **Stow**, but I promise using it will be easy.

-## Roadmap
+## TODO

-Well, it's more like a _Todo List_ than a _Roadmap_.

 Basic: